arste890/SAC/README.md

 > "Developed by StevensIT, a Division of StevensED LLC.
 Used under the StevensIT License v1.0."

 Please refer to the [LICENSE](./LICENSE) file for full terms and conditions.

-## Attribution

-If referencing or incorporating any part of this project, you are required to include the following credit:

-> "Developed by StevensIT, a Division of StevensED LLC.
-Used under the StevensIT License v1.0."

 ## Contact